pxlrbt/move-wsl/README.md

-*!
-This project is no longer maintained as the owner moved to a different OS !*
+*⚠️  This project is no longer maintained as the owner moved to a different OS.
+If you'd like to take over ownership [please contact me](info@pixelarbeit.de).*

 # Move WSL